kcee1/TaskManager/README.md

 ## Getting Started
-step 1: Clone Project from repository step 2: Restore Norget Packages step 3: Replace Connection string in program.cs file with that of your local machine step 4: Replace Email sending credentials with valid once for sending email notifications step 5: Build (f5) after selecting TaskManagerAPI as startup project. step 6: Interact with Enpoints using swagger :smile:
+- Clone Project from repository
+-  Restore Norget Packages
+- Replace Connection string in program.cs file with that of your local machine
+- Replace Email sending credentials with valid once for sending email notifications
+- Build (f5) after selecting TaskManagerAPI as startup project.
+- Interact with Enpoints using swagger :smile:

 ### Prerequisites